Esri/sonar/README.md

 ### Amazon Echo

-Help help {dataset}
+Help help {Dataset}
-Hello Hello, Sonar.
+Hello Hello Sonar.
-Hal Open the pod bay doors, HAL.
+Hal Open the pod bay doors HAL.
-Ping ping {dataset}
+Ping ping {Dataset}
 GetPopulation give me the population of {Location}
 GetPopulation how many people live nearby {Location}
 GetPopulation what is the population of {Location}